-The suse_register command can be used to register a SUSE software image.
+The suse_register command can be used to register a SUSE 11 software image, and the SUSEConnect command can be used to register a SUSE12 image.
 If the head node on which the software image resides has no direct connection to the internet, then the HTTP_PROXY and HTTPS_PROXY environment variables can be set to access the internet via a proxy.
-Running the command with the help option, as "suse_register --help", provides further information about the command and its options.
+Running the command with the help option, "--help", provides further information about the command and its options.